btf7/6502-Emulator/README.md

 # 6502 Emulator

+This is a basic 6502 emulator I wrote in C as a practice project.
+It was written from scratch with no reference to existing emulators.
+This project served as my introduction to both OpenGL and Assembly.

+All the examples were assembled with [my assembler](https://github.com/btf7/6502-Assembler).

+Note that this has only been tested on my Windows 10 machine compiled with MinGW-W64.

 ## Build

 Run `make` to build in debug mode.\
-Run `make release` to build in release mode\
+Run `make release` to build in release mode.\
-Run `make clean` to delete build directories and executable
+Run `make clean` to delete build directories and executable.

 This project is set up to build on Windows 10 with MinGW-W64 - just run the makefile.